alienlebarge/alienlebargech-v3/src/now/now.md

 - Splatoon 3
 - Minecraft (Java)
-- Waiting for Zelda Tears of the Kingdom
+- Zelda Reath of the Wild while waiting for Zelda Tears of the Kingdom

 ## What I’m making